 About Our Founder

 Gary K. Michelson is a former orthopedic surgeon and inventor whose innovations have revolutionized spinal surgery.
-With hundreds of issued or pending patent applications, his decades of work in this field has advanced the treatment of spinal disorders and helped thousands of people worldwide.
+With hundreds of issued or pending patent applications, his decades of work in this field have advanced the treatment of spinal disorders and helped thousands of people worldwide.

 Gary Michelson’s passion for helping people with spinal disorders started in his childhood when he witnessed his grandmother suffer from syringomyelia, a debilitating spinal disease that causes extreme back pain as well as insensitivity to temperature in the hands and feet.
 One day as he sat in his grandmother’s kitchen watching her cook, he was horrified to observe her unconsciously place her hand on a burner, flames licking her flesh.
 She felt nothing, but reassured him, “One day, you’ll become a doctor, and you’ll fix me.”(1)